Prady96/IITM_PythonTraining/README.md

 # IITM_PythonTraining
-Notes for Python Training in Data Analytics

-Notes for Session 1 training and Practise along with it, Try New List Questions
+Notes for Session 1 training ,Try New List Questions

 **Download The Session 1 folder and import it into your Jupyter Notebooks.**